-Having done the Professional Program in screenwriting at UCLA's School of Theatre, Film and Television (TFT), where she was nominated for UCLA's prized Nate Wilson Award for Screenwriting for one of her student scripts, Zarina in 2017 also completed the screenwriting bootcamp at the National Film and Television School (NFTS) in Beaconsfield, UK, as well as being among the handful selected to 'Meet the Experts' at the 2017 London Screenwriters Festival.
+Having earlier completed the Professional Program in screenwriting at UCLA's School of Theatre, Film and Television (TFT), where she was nominated for UCLA's coveted Nate Wilson Award for Screenwriting for one of her student scripts, Zarina in 2017 also completed the screenwriting bootcamp at the National Film and Television School (NFTS) in Beaconsfield, UK.

-Preceding that, she had made a 3-minute documentary during a 4-day beginners' bootcamp in San Francisco on documentary film-making.
-Called 'The Lost Souls of San Francisco' it was one of the two selected from the bootcamp for uploading to YouTube, where it can be seen.
+Preceding that, her 3-minute documentary - made during a 4-day bootcamp in San Francisco on documentary film-making and called 'The Lost Souls of San Francisco' - was selected from the bootcamp entries for uploading to YouTube, where it can be viewed.

-The docudrama 'Flat 13' which she then wrote, directed, produced and narrated on a shoestring - and which was edited by the talented cinematographer and editor Steven Cholerton - was showcased at the 2009 Durban International Festival (DIFF) - co-hosted with the Berlin International Film Festival and the Durban International Film Festival (DIFF) - where it was screened twice at The Suncoast NuMetro cinema by public demand alongside the films of celebrated film-makers, later being nominated that same year for Best Director at China’s 10th Sichuan International Film Festival out of 3962 entries from 62 countries.
+Next, her historical docudrama 'Flat 13' - written, directed, produced and narrated by her on a shoestring and edited by cinematographer and editor Steven Cholerton - was showcased at the 2009 Durban International Festival (DIFF) jointly hosted by the Berlin International Film Festival and the Durban International Film Festival (DIFF) - where it was screened twice at The Suncoast NuMetro cinema by public demand, alongside the films of celebrated film-makers, later being nominated that same year for Best Director at China’s 10th Sichuan International Film Festival out of 3962 entries from 62 countries.